-SEATTLE — A high-risk sex offender who fled Canada for Seattle has been arrested in the rape of a 69-year-old woman, authorities said Monday.
+SEATTLE — A high-risk sex offender who fled Canada for Seattle was being held on $1 million bail after authorities charged him with raping a 69-year-old woman.

-Michael Sean Stanley, 49, made news reports in 2013 when he cut off an electronic-monitoring ankle bracelet and crossed the U.S. border unchallenged.
+Stanley, formerly of Edmonton, made news reports in 2013 when he cut off an electronic-monitoring bracelet and crossed the U.S. border.
 He's a U.S. citizen, and American authorities said they had no reason to arrest him.
 Canada decided not to ask for his extradition, and he registered in Seattle as a sex offender.

 Stanley ran into trouble soon after arriving in Seattle in fall 2013.
 He was arrested on misdemeanor charges of harassment and resisting arrest after he threatened someone who asked him to be quiet.
 He was sentenced to seven months in jail.

 He has a criminal record in Canada that dates back 27 years — to the home invasion rape of an elderly woman in Edmonton in 1988.
 Before he fled, he had most recently served 32 months for luring two mentally challenged boys into an apartment, lighting a crack pipe, blowing smoke in their faces and then sexually assaulting them.